Arvindjaisal/Tap-To-Earn-Coin/README.md

-This is a my first git repository
+This is a My First Git Repository
-Auther by - Arvind Jaisal
+Auther - Arvind Jaisal